i-love-flamingo/flamingo/core/security/Readme.md

 ## Roles Providers

 Role providers are used to fetch all roles granted for user in session.
-By default there is only one role provider, which provides only RoleUser or RoleAnonymous.
+By default there is only one role provider, which provides only RoleUser.
 To provide more roles it's possible to define additional Role Provider:

 ```